serenity-is/docs/faq/troubleshooting.md

 ** My localizations lost on live site after publishing: **

 The translations you made using translation interface are saved to files under ~/App_Data directory.
 Either copy these files to live server, or move texts in them to relevant files under ~/Scripts/site/texts.

 ___

+**I have added some custom local text keys but can't access them from script side:**

+Not all translations are transferred to script side.
+There is a setting in web.config with *LocalTextPackages* key, that controls these prefixes.
+If you look there, you can see that only text keys that are starting with *Db.*, *Dialogs.*, *Forms.* etc are used for client side.
+This is to limit size of texts as not all of them are used in script code.

+Either add your own prefix there, or change your keys to start with one of default prefixes.

+___